Phuire-Research/Stratimux/README.md

 * Added a new experimental parameter to staging.
 Beat, which is a duration that will "Throttle and debounce," state notifications to that specific plan.
 ### 11/26/23
 * Updated naming conventions throughout.
 Counter is now CounterState.
 Strategies now export with their associated concept's prepended.
 * Added parsing tokens.
-If curious about this functionality see the logixUX project.
+If curious about this functionality see the Huirth project.
 These tokens in combination with that project will upon its release.
 Allow for the ease of parsing Stratimux or other TypeScript projects into high quality training data.
 ### 11/17/23
 * selectSlice now performing deep selections.
 ### 11/15/23